colhountech/Asteroids2D/01-README.md

 		}
 ```

 That's everything.
-Now go back a read through the code and see if everyting makes sense, and we are ready to start addding back some cool stuff to build our our game.
+Now go back a read through the code and see if
+everyting makes sense, and we are ready to start addding back some cool stuff to build out our game.